rakiya30/Customer-Retention-Analysis/README.md

-# Customer-Retention-Analysis (PWC Virtual Job Simulation on Forage)
+# Customer-Churn-Analysis (PWC Virtual Job Simulation on Forage)

 An Analysis on Telecom CustomerChurn Rate